thoth-station/storages/README.rst

 indexes.groovy.template (placed into a single file to run it in one transaction).

-See `https://github.com/thoth-station/goblinoid` for more info on how to configure models generation.
+See `goblinoid <https://github.com/thoth-station/goblinoid>`_ for more info on how to configure models generation.

 Known Issues
 ============

 - Gremlin queries are hanging:

-   When using :code:`aiogremlin==3.3.1` (despite being not part of our specification, it might happen that another library overrides that dependency), gremlin queries might _hang indeffinitely_ without throwing any error in Jupyter Notebooks.
+   When using :code:`aiogremlin==3.3.1` (despite being not part of our specification, it might happen that another library overrides that dependency), gremlin queries might hang indeffinitely without throwing any error in Jupyter Notebooks.
 Make sure to check that correct version of :code:`aiogremlin` is installed.